aws-samples/sample-r-server/README.md

 ## License Agreement

-Although this repository is released under the MIT-0 license, its CloudFormation template install third party components.
+Although this repository is released under the MIT-0 license, its CloudFormation template installs third party components.
 Usage indicate license agreement acceptance of all software that is installed on EC2 instance, which include (but is not limited to) the following

 - R Project : [GPL-2 | GPL-3](https://www.r-project.org/Licenses/)